 While only a third of 2020 is in the books, it has been quite a year already.
 We have almost forgotten about the deadly fires in Australia, the locust infestation in parts of Africa, and the devastating floods in Brazil as we deal with the outbreak of a pandemic whose impact is going to be far-reaching.

 Those who survive the disease but succumb to the financial aftermath will feel the trembles for years to come.
 As of May 1st, over 30 million, yes, over 30 million people have filed for unemployment.
 Out of a job, many have not been able to pay their rent.
 More are struggling to bring food to the table.
 And an increasing number are going to, if not already, miss their healthcare coverage.
-The situation is stark and may none of your loved experience this.
+The situation is stark and may none of your loved ones experience this.

-Connect and Engage: Take the time now to connect or reconnect with people in your network and beyond.
+Take the time now to connect or reconnect with people in your network and beyond.
 An email here and a phone call there to someone you have not spoken to in some time will go a long way.
 Allow them to share their life and open up a little to share yours.
 These times are an excellent opportunity to connect at a human level.

-Be Responsive: When others reach out, be responsive, be present.
+When others reach out, be responsive, be present.
 It takes a lot of courage for a human being to set their ego aside and extend an offer to reconnect with someone they may have lost touch with in the past.
 Reciprocation makes that angst go away rather fast.
 It does not mean you have to drop everything and connect unless the situation demands that.
 It just means acknowledging the receipt until a more in-depth exchange can take place.

-Skip Judgment: Judging someone for their actions requires questioning the motives.
+Judging someone for their actions requires questioning the motives.
 The basis of this lies in distrust.
 Skip all of that.
 Start from a place of trust and give people a chance.
 It will allow you to have a meaningful conversation.